 How to Apply

-To apply complete the following form, which includes uploading a current resume as well as a personal statement.
 Personal statements are an opportunity to share about yourself and your interest in interning with WFT@BU.
-Personal Statements can be either written or a short video, creativity and personal interpretation are encourage.
+Personal Statements can be either written, a drawing, panting, multimedia or a short video.
+Use this as an opportunity to tell us about you and why you are interested in an internship at WFT.
+Creativity and personal interpretation are encourage!